Terminator (franchise): Terminator Genisys trilogy

 By December 2013, there were plans for Terminator Genisys to be the start of a new trilogy of films.
 In September 2014, Paramount announced release dates for the two Genisys sequels: May 19, 2017 and June 29, 2018.
 Terminator Genisys producer David Ellison described the film and its intended trilogy as standalone projects based on Cameron's original Terminator films.
-Ellison said Terminator Genisys is neither a sequel or a prequel to the previous films, saying: "For us this is Terminator 1, this is not Terminator 5".
+Ellison stated Terminator Genisys is neither a sequel or a prequel to the previous films, saying: "For us this is Terminator 1, this is not Terminator 5".
 The sequels to Genisys were tentatively known as Terminator 2 and Terminator 3.
 The two sequels were to be filmed back to back during nine months of continuous shooting.

 The storylines for the two sequels were devised by Genisys writers Kalogridis and Lussier.
 The trilogy was being planned out before Terminator Genisys began filming, as producers David Ellison and Dana Goldberg wanted the full storyline finished ahead of time rather than having to "figure it out as you go along", stating: "We spent a lot of time breaking that down, and we do know what the last line of the third movie is, should we be lucky enough to get to make it".
 Production on the sequels was contingent on whether Terminator Genisys would be successful; development of the trilogy stalled in 2015 after the film's disappointing box-office performance.
 The planned sequels were ultimately cancelled, with Terminator 2 being removed from Paramount's release schedule in January 2016.

 The new trilogy would have explained who sent Pops back in time to protect Sarah Connor.
-In February 2015, Schwarzenegger said he would reprise his role as Pops for the second film in the trilogy, with filming set to begin in 2016.
+In February 2015, Schwarzenegger stated he would reprise his role as Pops for the second film in the trilogy, with filming set to begin in 2016.
 Jai Courtney and Matt Smith would also reprise their respective roles as Kyle Reese and Skynet.
 J. K. Simmons would have had further involvement in the new trilogy, and Dayo Okeniyi would have a significant role reprising his character Danny Dyson in the second film, which would have focused on John Connor's life after becoming part machine.
 Jason Clarke said about the cancelled Genisys sequel:

 Terminator Genisys–connected television series

 By December 2013, Skydance Productions and Annapurna Pictures were developing a new Terminator television series.
-Ashley Miller and Zack Stentz, who had worked together previously on Terminator: The Sarah Connor Chronicles, were named as writers and executive producers.
-The series was said to deviate from the franchise's history at a critical moment in 1984's The Terminator and would also integrate with the then-projected film series' direct sequels to Terminator Genisys.
+Ashley Miller and Zack Stentz, who had worked together on Terminator: The Sarah Connor Chronicles, were named as writers and executive producers.
+The series was to deviate from the franchise's history at a critical moment in 1984's The Terminator and would also integrate with the planned sequels to Terminator Genisys.